 I might be preparing dinner or not.
 I might eat the said dinner or not.
-But the wine was my main focus at the end of a hard day’s work.
+The wine was my main focus at the end of a hard day’s work.
 I felt I deserved it to ease the stress.
-Meals out if I wasn’t cooking were regular.
-Wine was my main focus.
-At the end of a hard day I deserved my treat.
+At the end of a hard day, I thought of wine as my treat.

 You get the gist.